1. General Information

-- High Resolution Master Mix (containing Taq polymerase, reaction buffer, dNTP mix, HRM dye, MgCl2, and water, PCR grade).
+- High-Resolution Master Mix (containing Taq polymerase, reaction buffer, dNTP mix, HRM dye, MgCl2, and water, PCR grade).

-- An instrument combining Real-Time PCR with high resolution melting capability.
+- An instrument combining Real-Time PCR with high-resolution melting capability.

 - Nuclease-free, aerosol-resistant pipette tips.

-- Pipettes with disposable, positive-displacement tips.
+- Pipettes with sterile filter tips.

 - Sterile reaction tubes for preparation of master mix.